Ankit1974/Ankit1974/README.md

 ### ✨ **What Drives Me?**
 - 📱 **Building scalable** and user-friendly mobile apps that make a real impact
-- 🧠 **Exploring Machine Learning** and integrating intelligent models into practical applications
+- 🧠 **Exploring Machine Learning & Applied AI** and integrating intelligent models into practical applications
 - 🚀 **Continuously learning** and experimenting with new technologies
 - 🌍 **Solving real-world problems** through innovative solutions